-Users, Security, and Logging
+Users, Security, and Logins

-Unique user credentials (full name, email address, and password) should be assigned to each operator.
-Mission has the ability to assign a Superadmin user from the utility to control specific privileges and credentials.
+Unique user credentials (full name, email address, and intended access level) should be assigned to each operator.
+Mission can assign Superadmin users from the utility who need access to create new users and control specific privileges and credentials.

-Notifications about system configuration changes can be sent to users via email.
-Set up this feature by going to: Start Menu > Setup > Reports > Configuration Alerts.
+Notifications about system configuration changes can be sent to management users via email.
+Set up this feature by going to: Start Menu \rightarrow Setup \rightarrow Reports \rightarrow Configuration Alerts.
+Control options like Tank and Well can be selected from the list of system options.
+The manager should verify and test that any changes yield the expected results.